Personal Service Corporations

 To save on taxes, many professionals form a C corporation where they perform their services as employee-owners.
 The IRS classifies this type of corporation as a personal service corporation (PSC), which is a type of C corporation where more than 10% of the stock by value is owned by professionals who provide personal services for the corporation in the fields of accounting, architecture, actuarial science, consulting, engineering, health, law, or the performing arts.

-A corporation is defined by the state and in the late 1960s and early 1970s, some states started to allow licensed professionals to operate as a corporation.
+A corporation is defined by the state.
+In the late 1960s and early 1970s, some states started to allow licensed professionals to operate as a corporation.
 As a C corporation, the employee-owners could leave some of their earnings in the corporation, where it was taxed at lower corporate rates than at their marginal tax rates.
-Moreover, because a professional service corporation is a C corporation, the professionals could also enjoy tax-free fringe benefits that are only available to the C corporation as well as limited liability that was unavailable to partnerships at that time, and business expenses that are deductible on Schedule A and subject to a 2% AGI floor for employees under a pass-through business entity are not subject to the 2% floor for employees of a corporation.
+Moreover, because a professional service corporation is a C corporation, the professionals could also enjoy tax-free fringe benefits only available to the C corporation as well as limited liability unavailable to partnerships at that time.
+Business expenses are not deductible for employees under a pass-through business entity, but are deductible for employees of a corporation.

 Because the corporations offered little aside from the services of the professionals who owned the corporation, the IRS tried to negate the tax advantages of this organization under the assignment-of-income doctrine, where the professionals were merely assigning some of their income to the corporation so that it was taxed at the lower rates.
 However, the IRS lost several court cases regarding the PSC's in the early 1970s, so the IRS finally acquiesced to the existence of the personal service corporation.

 Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, corporations, including personal service corporations, have received the best benefits, which includes the following changes: